msabramo/kallithea/docs/usage/general.rst

 -------------------------------

-Visualisation settings in RhodeCode settings view are extra customizations of server behavior.
+Visualisation settings in Kallithea settings view are extra customizations of server behavior.
 There are 3 main section in the settings.

 General